June 11, 2018; revised January 21, 2019 (#11)

 - Note the difference between the words kammakkhayāya and kammakkhaya.

-- Kammakkhaya stage is reached by purifying one’s mind by doing “Kammakkhayāya kamma” or kamma that lead to kammakkhaya.
+- Kammakkhaya stage is reached by purifying one’s mind by doing “Kammakkhayāya kamma” or kamma that leads to kammakkhaya.
 These are the same as kusala kamma.

 3. Once a kamma is done, its energy is going to be there for a long time, until naturally worn out.
 But one can REMOVE the CONDITIONS under which that kamma can bring its vipāka.
 That is what is meant by “kammakkhaya“.